Agent Skill Framework: Perspectives on the Potential of Small to Medium Language Models in Industrial Environments: Related Work

-This framework was first introduced in a blog post by Claude\footnote{https://claude.com/blog/skills}, and since then, their design has been widely adopted by major players, including VSCode, OpenAI, LangChain, and others. \citeauthor{ye2026metacontextengineeringagentic} conceptualizes CE as an evolvable skill, proposing a two-layer framework termed "Meta CE" to automatically rewrite and optimize skill descriptions. \citeauthor{li2026singleagentskillsreplacemultiagent} demonstrates that, for many reasoning tasks, constructing a single-agent system equipped with a skill library achieves comparable accuracy to multi-agent systems while reducing token consumption and latency by approximately half.
-Numerous open-source libraries for Agent Skills—such as DeepAgents\footnote{https://github.com/langchain-ai/deepagents} and the Agent Skill Collections\footnote{https://github.com/heilcheng/awesome-agent-skills} have grown rapidly \cite{chen2026cuaskilldevelopskillscomputer}, while also sparking discussions on skill safety and permissions \citeauthor{liu2026agentskillswildempirical}.
-When using Agent Skills, the default models are typically large-scale proprietary models that require API calls.
-In the proposed engineering practice, model selection proves crucial for the skill routing of SKILL.md, wherein small-sized models \cite{li-etal-2025-small} often exhibit suboptimal success rates and low performance \cite{belcak2025smalllanguagemodelsfuture, LI2025242}.
-Furthermore, research on the feasibility of Agent Skill for small models remains limited, and there is a lack of quantitative evidence on deployment-level efficiency gains—such as VRAM footprint and end-to-end latency.
+\citeauthor{ye2026metacontextengineeringagentic} conceptualizes CE as an evolving skill, proposing a two-layer framework termed "Meta CE" to automatically rewrite and optimize skill descriptions. \citeauthor{li2026singleagentskillsreplacemultiagent} demonstrates that, for many reasoning tasks, constructing a single-agent system equipped with a skill library achieves accuracy comparable to multi-agent systems while reducing token consumption and latency by approximately half. \cite{li2026skillsbenchbenchmarkingagentskills} introduces SkillsBench to systematically evaluate whether endowing agents with ``skills'' is truly worthwhile, but it focuses primarily on closed-source large models.
+Numerous open-source libraries for Agent Skills, such as DeepAgents and the Agent Skill Collections\footnote{https://github.com/heilcheng/awesome-agent-skills}, have grown rapidly in popularity \cite{chen2026cuaskilldevelopskillscomputer}, while also sparking discussions on skill safety and permissions \citeauthor{liu2026agentskillswildempirical}.
+When using Agent Skills, model selection proves crucial for skill routing from SKILL.md, where indeed SLMs \cite{li-etal-2025-small} often exhibit suboptimal success rates and low performance than larger counterpart in choosing the right skill \cite{belcak2025smalllanguagemodelsfuture, LI2025242}.